Working on various projects over the years, I’ve often had reason to tinker with 3D graphics rendered using an orthographic projection.

 I could point to any two cubes in the scene above, ask “which one is closer?” and you’d be able to tell me, instantly and confidently.

-There’s another kind of projection, called orthographic, in which objects appear the same size regardless of their distance from the camera.
+There’s another kind of projection, called orthographic, often used in 3D applications where you want the view to be diagrammatic rather than dramatic.
+(It’s very common in strategy games.)
+In this projection, objects appear the same size regardless of their distance from the camera.
 Here’s that same scene—it’s literally the same data structure—rendered orthographically:

 I could point to any two cubes in the scene above, ask “which one is closer?” and you’d have to pause to figure it out.
 It’s not impossible; sometimes one cube occludes another, a clear giveaway.
 But the point is, it takes effort, and, very often, your guess is wrong.
 (Trust me, as a person who has struggled to debug a video game rendered this way!)